-If there are two things in homeownership that are 100% guaranteed, it’s that property taxes will go up and something in your home will inevitably break.
+If two things in homeownership are 100% guaranteed, property taxes will go up, and something in your home will inevitably break.
 And in all likelihood, a broken garage door spring is one repair problem you’ll have to deal with eventually.

-For especially handy types, this may sound like a quick DIY project.
-But in reality, tackling broken garage door spring repair yourself is a seriously dangerous mistake.
+For convenient types, this may sound like a quick DIY project.
+But tackling broken garage door spring repair yourself is a hazardous mistake.

 This guide takes you through why it’s so important to entrust this job to a garage door repair specialist instead.

 Table of Contents

 - What Is a Garage Door Spring?

 - Should You Repair Your Broken Garage Door Spring Yourself?